openedx/openedx-app-test/README.md

 - `pytest <test case name>` to run specific test case and create html report at end of execution

+- `pytest -m <marker>` to run tests related to a specific marker

+New markers can be added to files and should be listed inside the pytest.ini file.

 ### To run test cases on BrowserStack